|Robot Detection and Tracking of Objects in Industrial Settings

 Please do look at the convention PDF in the link above.

-The Training Data can be downloaded here.
+The Training Data can be downloaded here and

 Your task is to implement training and testing methods, whose signatures are detailed below.